TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Poison.md

 <br />

-In the `/phpinfo.php` path we can access php configuration:
+At the `/phpinfo.php` path, we can view the PHP configuration:

 <br />